zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

 ## Terminology

-* "In-bailiwick", "out-of-bailiwick" and "glue record" - The terms are used as defined in [RFC 8499], section 7, pages 24-25.
-In this document, the term "in-bailiwick" is limited to the meaning "in domain" in the RFC.
-The term "out-of-bailiwick" here means what is not "in-bailiwick, in domain".
+* "Glue Record" - The term is used as defined in [RFC 8499], section 7, pages 24-25.

-* "Send" and "Sending" - The terms are used when a DNS query is sent to a specific name server (name sever IP address).

 * "DNS Lookup" - The term is used when a recursive lookup is used, though any changes to the DNS tree introduced by an [undelegated test] must be respected.

 * "DNS Query" - The term is used for a DNS query that is to follow the specification for DNS queries in